uber/AutoDispose/README.md

 For each artifact, there is a corresponding kotlin extensions artifact with it.
 Example:
 `autodispose-android` -> `autodispose-android-ktx`.

+Note that the project is compiled against Java 8.
+If you need support for lower Java versions, you should use D8 (Android Gradle Plugin 3.2+) or desugar as needed (depending on the build system).

 ##### Kotlin

 Kotlin extension artifacts are available for almost every artifact by adding `-ktx` to the ID like